Aiguille Verte

 The second ascent was by Charles Hudson, T. S. Kennedy and Michel Croz via the Moine ridge.
 The first woman to climb the Aiguille Verte was Lucy Walker in 1870.
 The first solo ascent of the Arête Sans Nom was accomplished by Nicolas Jaeger in 1972.

+Descents

+Aiguille Verte is nearly as famous for its descents as it is for its ascents.

+In 1989, Jean-Marc Boivin made the first descent of Aiguille Verte's Nant Blanc (North Face) on skis.
+Ten years later, Marco Siffredi made the second-ever descent of Nant Blanc, and the first descent on a snowboard.
+The North Face would not be descended via this route again until 2018 when Paul Bonhomme and Vivian Bruchez successfully descended on skis.

 Incidents

-There have been a number of incidents where climbers have been killed or gone missing during climbing Aiguille Verte.
-The body of Patrice Hyvert, a French climber who went missing on 1 March 1982, was found on 9 July 2014.